Energy Measures (Cost Effectiveness and Efficiency) Bill [HL]

 Overview

 This bill mandates the creation of a national strategy for cost-effective and efficient energy use in the UK.
-The strategy must address carbon reduction targets, energy security, and ending fuel poverty, prioritizing cost-effective measures that improve energy efficiency and boost domestic and community energy production.
+The strategy aims to meet carbon reduction targets, ensure energy security, and tackle fuel poverty, all while prioritizing cost-effectiveness and promoting energy efficiency.

 Description

-The bill requires the Secretary of State to develop and publish a national energy strategy within 12 months of the Act's passage.
+The Secretary of State is required to develop and publish a national strategy within 12 months of the Act's passing.
 This strategy must detail measures to:

-- Fulfill carbon budgets set under the Climate Change Act 2008.
+- Meet carbon budgets under the Climate Change Act 2008.

 - Eliminate fuel poverty.

-These measures must be cost-effective, promote energy efficiency and demand management, and increase energy production from buildings and community energy schemes.
-Prior to developing the strategy, the Secretary of State must conduct a cost-benefit analysis of potential measures, comparing lifetime costs and benefits and considering how costs might reduce with increased deployment.
-Consultation with relevant organizations and individuals is also required.
-A scheme to implement the strategy must be introduced six months after the strategy report is published.
-The bill applies to England and Wales, with differing commencement dates.
+The strategy's measures must be cost-effective, promote energy efficiency and demand management, increase energy production in and from buildings, and boost energy production by community schemes.
+Before developing the strategy, the Secretary of State must analyze the cost-effectiveness and economic impact (both short-term and long-term) of potential measures.
+Consultation with relevant organizations and individuals is also mandated.
+Finally, a scheme to implement the strategy must be introduced within six months of the report’s publication.

 Government Spending